omkarbihani/BiqBinParallel/README.md

 ```json
 {"qubo": {"shape": [2, 2], "nnz": 4, "row": [0, 0, 1, 1], "col": [0, 1, 0, 1], "data": [-1, 3, 3, -1]}}
 ```

 Other key, value pairs can be added per users discretion.

+#### Converter

-Python function that takes in a `numpy.array` and turns it into the proper format:
+A converter `utils.py` which takes in a dense QUBO 2D list or numpy array and returns a json serializable dictionary in the proper form:

 ```py
 def to_sparse(qubo):